 Outdoor based Recreation is gaining popularity due to time-constraints and not wanting to be committed to leagues.
-Individual activities such as Kayak, biking and Archery for example are gaining in popularity.
-The Recreation Department will continue to research and find funding for the construction of an open-air archery range that will be open all months of the year and will be to host archery teams and tournaments.
+Individual activities, such as kayaking, biking, and archery for example, are gaining in popularity.
+The Recreation Department will continue to research and find funding for the construction of an open-air archery range that will be open all months of the year and will be host to archery teams and tournaments.
 The Recreation Department will develop a plan to facilitate the rentals of more canoes, kayaks and tubes, adding fishing gear to rent out as well as bike rentals.
 Funding for these projects will be made through donations and grant funding.